skorbiz/laursen/README.md

 # What is this page

 ## Features Overview
-This is a professional timeline application built with React, TypeScript, and Tailwind CSS that showcases Johan Sund Laursen's career journey in robotics and software development.
+This is a professional timeline application built with React, TypeScript, and Tailwind CSS that showcases my career journey in robotics and software development.
 Key features include:

 **Core Functionality:**
 - **Interactive Timeline**: Chronological display of career milestones with alternating left/right layout on desktop, stacked on mobile